 The 7th season of the show is a Disney+ exclusive and fills in the story between “Attack of the Clones” and “Revenge Of The Sith”, where Yoda, Obi-Wan Kenobi, Anakin Skywalker, Mace Windu and other Jedi Knights lead the Grand Army of the Republic against the droid army of the Separatists.
 Plus there are over a hundred episodes from previous seasons, making this one of the most binge-worthy shows on Disney+.

-7) Turning Red
+9) Turning Red

-This brand new original film introduce Mei Lee (voice of Rosalie Chiang), a confident, dorky 13-year-old torn between staying her mother’s dutiful daughter and the chaos of adolescence.
+This brand new original film introduces Mei Lee (voice of Rosalie Chiang), a confident, dorky 13-year-old torn between staying her mother’s dutiful daughter and the chaos of adolescence.
 Her protective, if not slightly overbearing mother, Ming (voice of Sandra Oh), is never far from her daughter—an unfortunate reality for the teenager.
 And as if changes to her interests, relationships and body weren’t enough, whenever she gets too excited (which is practically ALWAYS), she “poofs” into a giant red panda!

 6) Luca

 Set in a beautiful seaside town on the Italian Riviera, Disney and Pixar’s original feature film “Luca” is a coming-of-age story about one young boy experiencing an unforgettable summer filled with gelato, pasta and endless scooter rides.
 Luca (voice of Jacob Tremblay) shares these adventures with his newfound best friend, Alberto (voice of Jack Dylan Grazer), but all the fun is threatened by a deeply-held secret: they are sea monsters from another world just below the water’s surface.
-This is a lovely feel-good Pixar film that I adored.
+This is a lovely, feel-good Pixar film that I adored.

 4) WandaVision

 Marvel Studios “WandaVision,” is a blend of classic television and the Marvel Cinematic Universe in which Wanda Maximoff (Elizabeth Olsen) and Vision (Paul Bettany) – two super-powered beings living idealized suburban lives – begin to suspect that everything is not as it seems.
 WandaVision has become a cultural phenomenon and one of the most bizarre additions to the Marvel Cinematic Universe.
 For Marvel fans, it’s a must-watch.
-There is also a special behind the scenes documentary available called “Assembled: The Making Of WandaVision”.
+There is also a special behind-the-scenes documentary available called “Assembled: The Making Of WandaVision”.

 3) Star Wars: Andor